7" Spinosaurid Dinosaur (Suchomimus) Hand Claw - Niger

 This is a huge, 7" long, fossil Spinosaur (Suchomimus tenerensis) hand claw from the Erlhaz Formation of Niger.
 The tip of the claw is missing but it is very solid with excellent bone quality

-We chose to left the claw unrestored, but we could restore the tip upon request for the buyer.
+We chose to left the claw unrestored, but we could restore the tip upon request for the buyer at additional cost.

 Suchomimus was a large predatory carnivorous dinosaur from the early Cretaceous period of Niger, 125-112 million years ago.
-A theropod, Suchomimus's post-cranial skeleton was similar to many other theropods of the time, with 2 strong legs and comparatively smaller arms.
-However, being a spinosaurid, those arms were larger compared to other theropods, and their claws especially were massive and recurved.
-This, combined with their unique skull anatomy; crocodilian in shape and function, would have made them excellent predators of all things piscine.
-Being fairly robust, Suchomimus was likely not any less dangerous on land as well.
-Being 30-36 feet long and weighing around 4 tons, Suchomimus would have been fearsome to anything smaller than it.
+As a theropod, Suchomimus's post-cranial skeleton was similar to many other theropods of the time, with two strong legs and comparatively smaller arms.
+However, being a spinosaurid, those arms were larger compared to other theropods, and their claws were especially massive and recurved.
+This, combined with their unique skull anatomy-- crocodilian in shape and function--would have made them excellent predators of all things piscine.
+Suchomimus was fairly robust and likely not any less dangerous on land as well.
+Suchomimus reached 30-36 feet long and weighed around 4 tons, which would have been fearsome to anything smaller than it.

 SOLD